Nemquae/AIStudio/README.md

 * Import an RPM avatar [from here](https://1drv.ms/u/s!ArFvxkQ02ZoSh_MuEU9udKCNhTwmyg?e=VeciEY).

 This [YouTube video](https://youtu.be/Y9N1owUCRYs) demonstrates how to extend the Unity project configured to run the City scenes to run  *Avatar Wars*.

+## Support
+If you have questions or issues with *AI Studio* please visit the [Dracarys Interactive website](http://dracarysinteractive.com) and use the *Contact* page to get in touch with us.